JFerguson1903/Unit4-HW/README.md

 [Click here](https://jferguson1903.github.io/Unit4-HW/) to access the deployed application.

-Below is an image that shows the demo for the application's functionality that was provided in the assignment:
+Below is the demo image provided as a guide to the assingment for the application's functionality:

 ![Code Quiz Demo](https://user-images.githubusercontent.com/72481828/101234029-c93f9300-3681-11eb-9b67-2143c3f62bce.gif)